WillTheFarmer/mysql-http-logs/.github/README.md

 ## Database designed for HTTP log data analysis
 Ingest years of Apache & NGINX log files into a fully-normalized database.
 IP Geolocation & User-Agent data integration.
-Automate processing files from multiple domains & servers.
-Small codebase & simple setup.
-The only relational database solution!

 ![Entity Relationship Diagram](./images/entity_relationship_diagram.png)
 ## DDL for tables, indexes, views, function, procedures & constraints
 All SQL files and Python build file used in schema database application development is here.
 Individual Function and Procedure files make applying modifications much simpler in Visual Studio Code.

-The Python build script assembles all SQL script files together into the single `create_http_logs.sql` file that is included in repository [logFiles2MySQL](https://github.com/willthefarmer/http-logs-to-mysql) repository.
+The Python build script assembles all SQL script files together into the single `create_http_logs.sql` file that is included in repository [files-to-mysql](https://github.com/willthefarmer/files-to-mysql) repository.

 ### 1. NGINX formats and procedural code
 From documentation read NGINX standard access logformat is same as Apache combined.
 I have not verified by examining NGINX data yet.